naXa777/wfh-ninja/README.md

 - Admin panel (/admin) for admin user registration, login, logout and approving/ rejecting of quotes

 ## Architecture
 WFH-ninja is built with a Python-Flask backend, with a React/ JS/ Bootstrap frontend.
 JSX is precompiled to plain JavaScript via Babel.
 WFH-ninja uses a Postgresql database as the datastore.
+Application is ready to deploy to OpenShift server.

 ## Requirements
 - Flask